Esri/solutions-geoprocessing-toolbox/README.md

 ## Contributing

 Esri welcomes contributions from anyone and everyone through GitHub.
-Please see our [guidelines for contributing](https://github.com/esri/contributing).
+Please see Esri's [guidelines for contributing](https://github.com/esri/contributing).

+When you contribute to this repository we ask that you follow the guidelines below.
+If you've got questions, or you get stuck, please ask the [Repository Owner](#repository-owner).
+We are here to help!
+Thanks.

 ### Fork and Clone the Repo
 Start contributing to the solutions-geoprocessing-toolbox repo by making a fork and cloning it to your local machine.